 - a Selective Licensing Scheme for other private rented homes in 12 wards in the city

-The consultations closed at midnight on Sunday 10 September 2017.
-We'd like to thank everyone who responded to the consultation.
-A report on the results of the consultation is going to the Housing & New Homes Committee on 15 November 2017.
+The consultations closed in September 2017 and a report on the results of the consultation was agreed at the Housing & New Homes Committee on 15 November 2017.
 You can also read the report on the responses to the licensing consultations (PDF 2.41mb).

 The full background on the decision to propose the schemes is given in the private rented sector discretionary licensing reports discussed by the Housing & New Homes Committee on 16 November 2016 and 14 June 2017.

 Councils can introduce additional licensing schemes for HMOs smaller than those to which the mandatory scheme applies where certain conditions are met.
 The council has been operating schemes in parts of the city since 2012, and the proposal is to implement the scheme city-wide.
 These would be properties of two or more storeys occupied by three or more people who are not from the same family and who share a kitchen, bathroom or toilet.

 Further information on the additional licensing proposal is below.

 - Additional licensing scheme consultation information (PDF 77KB)

 - Proposed conditions of the additional licensing scheme (PDF 463KB)